African American Studies

 With a combination of courses and interdisciplinary research opportunities, students who complete the requirements for the AAS major are equipped with the analytical and research skills that are desirable in a range of professions.
 Majors are also highly qualified to pursue professional or graduate degrees in a number of fields.

 For the final year, AAS also offers the certificate in African American Studies for students majoring in another department.
-Students may apply for formal admission to the certificate program at any time once they have taken and achieved satisfactory standing in any AAS course.
+Class of 2025 students may apply for formal admission to the certificate program at any time once they have taken and achieved satisfactory standing in any AAS course.
+Beginning with the Class of 2026, students will be able to pursue a minor in African American Studies where they will gain access to an extraordinary bibliography that prepares them to think about race and power in sophisticated ways, expanding and deepening their understanding of race in the United States and in the world.

 Goals for Student Learning